What is proctitis?

 What else may be used to treat proctitis?

-If you are bleeding, your caregiver may recommend the following:
+If you are bleeding, your healthcare provider may recommend the following:

 - Formalin: This is a chemical solution applied to the walls of your rectum to decrease bleeding.
 This treatment may be used for radiation proctitis.

 - Heat therapy: This treatment uses heat to control bleeding and diarrhea caused by radiation.
 Heat therapy includes laser therapy or argon plasma coagulation (APC).
-Ask your caregiver for more information on heat therapy.
+Ask your healthcare provider for more information on heat therapy.